AdvanceFTeam/Archive-Website/README.md

 Website that we created for people that will become public.

 YellowGreg:
-- reason why it has `-main` is because I downloaded the website from my GitHub repo but will change since I won't archive website to my GitHub no more but here now.
+- I downloaded the website from my GitHub repo but will change since I won't archive website to my GitHub no more but here now.